 Students are expected to register for all courses online through the university portal at https://mycaldwell.caldwell.edu at the time indicated on the university calendar.
 Each student at Caldwell University receives an ID number and password for login to the portal.
 Students needing assistance should contact the Office of the Registrar.
 A schedule of courses and specific registration procedures are available prior to each registration period.
-Students who have not met their financial obligations to the university by the first week of classes will be removed from class rosters.
+Students who have not met their financial obligations to the university will be unable to enroll into courses until the hold has been resolved.
 See "Course Changes" for policies regarding adding, dropping, and withdrawing from classes.